yatesdev/azure-devops-pr-cli/README.md

 # Clears first run configuration
 adpr --reset
 ```

+On first run, you will be prompted for your Azure Devops URL, as well as a Personal Access Token (PAT).

+PAT must have the following scopes:
+- Code - Read
+- Project & Team - Read
+- User Profile - Read

 ## Future Development Goals
 - Get working with `npx` rather than global install